podulator/video-overlays/README.md

 # video-overlays
-overlay images and text on a video from csv and ffmpeg script
+overlay images and text on a video from a data csv and an ffmpeg powering script

 ## Running the transcoder
 There are two ways to kick off the tool,